PowerShell/PowerShell/README.md

 ![logo][] PowerShell
 ====================

-Wellcome to the PowerShell GitHub Commmunity!
+Welcome to the PowerShell GitHub Commmunity!
 PowerShell is an automation and configuration management platform.
-It consists of a cross-platform (Windows, Linux and OSX) command-line shell and associated scripting language.
+It consists of a cross-platform (Windows, Linux and OS X) command-line shell and associated scripting language.

 [logo]: assets/Powershell_64.png